Last updated: 07-28-2015

 Within This Page

-Commissioning is a standardized process executed by a professional, commonly referred to as a Commissioning Authority (CxA), who is knowledgeable in the design, construction, and operation of systems.
+Commissioning is a standardized process lead by a professional, commonly referred to as a Commissioning Authority (CxA), who is knowledgeable in the design, construction, and operation of systems.
+The The CxA typically leads a team of system experts trained and certified in the facility commissioning field.
+There are numerous certification organizations in the industry, recently the Department of Energy (DOE) with NIBS assistance, has established a national certification for commissioning certification organizations.
+These organizations will be required to perform according to ANSI standards and they must meet ISO/IEC 17024.
+NIBS recommends that an owner seriously consider the program benefits when acquiring the services of a CxA.
 The outcome of the process verifies proper operation of commissioned systems and that the requirements set forth by the owner are achieved.
 By definition, to put something "into commission" means that it is ready for regular use.
 Historically, commissioning has been used by the Navy to ensure that ships were seaworthy prior to leaving port.
 At sea, a breakdown would not only be costly to correct, it could potentially be life-threatening.
 For manufacturers the benefits are also well understood for using commissioning on expensive and sensitive process systems as it ensures safety, reduces waste, and maximizes up-time.

 In the construction industry, commissioning or building commissioning was first used on building projects by the Public Works Canada¹.
 The process of building commissioning was further refined when, several years later, ASHRAE formed the HVAC Commissioning Guideline Committee who then published the HVAC Commissioning Guideline in 1988¹.
-But it wasn't until 1998, with the incorporation of the Building Commissioning Association, that Commissioning Authorities had their own society.
-That same year the United States Green Building Council (USGBC) added commissioning to its Leadership in Energy and Environmental Design (LEED) criteria.
-A move that, in light of the popularity of this rating system, made great strides in promoting the use and acceptance of building commissioning.
+In 1998 the United States Green Building Council (USGBC) added commissioning to its Leadership in Energy and Environmental Design (LEED) criteria.
+A move that, made great strides in promoting the use and acceptance of building commissioning.